chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_tiered_private_chef_rb_add_backend.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-For the server you will be using as the back-end, add the following to ``private-chef.rb``:
+For the server that will be used as a back-end servers, add the following to the |private chef rb| file:

 .. code-block:: ruby